despicablehorror/despicablehorror/README.md

 If you've come here to sign my ata, the link is at the bottom of the page along with links to some other things !
 But please take your time here :)

 I am still learning how to format on GitHub, so my apologies for my profile looking a bit basic.
-If you have any tutorials, please lmk on my ata!
+If you have any tutorials or ideas, please lmk on my ata!

 ❤︎